seL4/camkes-tool/libsel4camkes/README.md

 # libsel4camkes

-This is a library that contain a collection of user-friendly abstractions to the CAmkES runtime environment, as well some backend functions for the CAmkES environment to bootstrap and configure the runtime environment.
+This is a library that contains a collection of user-friendly abstractions to the CAmkES runtime environment, as well some backend functions for the CAmkES environment to bootstrap and configure the runtime environment.